novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 He believed that the two would grow much more if they visited the birthplace of IT in America.

-"My second life is truly on a smooth path.
-Everything is going so well."
+'My second life is truly on a smooth path.
+Everything is going so well.'

 Indeed, everything unfolding before Lee Hyun-woo's eyes seemed smooth in every direction.